whysumedh/os-hack/README.md

     ]
 }
 ```

+- Defaults to 'Bottle' (For GlowWell Skin Serum) ,if Cloud Vision API does not or could not detect any objects.

 https://logo-api-141459457956.us-central1.run.app/integrate_logo - Uses Pillow and other libraries to inteagrate logo with a base image according to user preference.
 ### Payload